 There is also a supportive incentive package on offer (administered by film funding agency Screen Australia).
-Federal government financial incentives include a 16.5% Location Rebate, a 30% Qualifying PDV Expenditure (QAPE) Rebate for post-production/VFX and a 40% Producer Offset (40% films, 20% television, including official coproduction treaty projects).
+Federal government financial incentives include a generous Location Offset and a AU$140m fund for international producers that will be active from the 2019-20 financial year, a 30% Qualifying PDV Expenditure (QAPE) Rebate for post-production/VFX and a 40% Producer Offset (40% films, 20% television, including official coproduction treaty projects).
 On top of all this, there are also funds and incentives from state governments.

 Screen Australia works in tandem with Ausfilm, which promotes Australia to international producers and companies.
 This is an Australian industry-government partnership comprising federal and state governments, the major studios and the leading production and post-production service providers.
 The organisation can offer information on all aspects of filming in the country including production incentives, studio complexes, travel services and equipment providers.

 One positive in recent times has been the decline in the value of the Australian dollar, which has made the country even more appealing for big budget international film and TV productions.
 The erosion of the local currency vs the US dollar looks set to continue in 2016.

 Also worth noting is that Australia has a number of co-productions treaties with countries around the world.
 Official co-production arrangements are handled by the Australian Ministry for the Arts.